Carmel Booth, Booth Insurance Group

 Heather Shuster, project development director, Renewal Design-Build

 In her 10 years of working in the residential design community, Heather has provided hundreds of kitchen and bathroom consultations.
 Specializing in spatial planning, efficient layouts, and project development, she is uniquely qualified to share creative solutions with homeowners.
-Heather’s love and knowledge of homes is evident; she is always ready to discover hidden charms and opportunities to improve your home.
+Heather’s love and knowledge of homes is evident; she is always ready to discover hidden charms and opportunities to improve each home.
 Since working with Renewal Design-Build, she has overseen the design of multiple award-winning kitchen and bath projects.
 Renewal is a member of the National Kitchen and Bath Association.

 Joe Thomas, home performance consultant, Renewal System Solutions